A great PPC campaign can make a huge difference for your business.

 If they own the account, they’re keeping all of that data.

 Make sure that you’re an Administrative Owner of the account.
-The agency can create the account, but you need to have those access rights.
+They can create the account, but you need to have those access rights.

 6. What Do You Know About Landing Pages?